Find Trade Colleges

 86% Freshmen Loans

-There are 152 students at Xenon International School of hair Design in total, 152 are full-time undergraduates.
+There are 152 full-time undergraduates at Xenon International School of hair Design, and 152 students altogether.
 The school has a student-to-faculty ratio of 10 to 1.

 Approximately 86% of the students who attend this school take out loans.
-The average amount of student loans is $8,258 a year.
+The typical student loan amount is $8,258 a year.

 A typical bachelor’s-degree holder from this school earns an average of $25,060 during the early-career years.